 This new resource has been designed as an aid for the carer/ health professional to assume the role of facilitator.
-You can download a PDF version of it here, or scroll down to find everything you need, including a step-by-step guide, advice on how to conduct one of our sessions from the comfort of home, and five artworks from our collection to explore.
+On this page, you will find advice on how to conduct a discussion and art-making session in the comfort of your own home.
+We have also prepared other selections of artworks for you to discuss, with related practical activities:

 Put very simply, this conversational session involves looking at an image of an artwork from the Gallery’s collection and having an informal chat about it.
 The emphasis is on teasing out observations from the participants rather than bombarding them with facts.
 You don’t have to be an expert on art to explore an artwork and express a view.
 Every observation made by the participant is valid and can be fed into the wider discussion.
 Art may be an intimidating subject for some, so it helps to create a relaxed atmosphere from the beginning.
 Laughter often facilitates engagement, so if you can, try to use humour when introducing the session.

 Ask short, leading questions